Dateline: June 8th 1978 22:00. Nairobi, Kenya

 I chatted up the local car hire lady at the hotel, thinking I might try my luck, but I'm afraid she was such a substitute for a woman, I couldn't bring myself to inviting her out (why not come back to my tent for a drink?
 Hah!)

 Totally fascinating.
-We even went up to the top most area an the student told me they had found a "Zimbabwe Bird" on the outer brickworks.
+We even went up to the top most area and the student told me they had found a "Zimbabwe Bird" on the outer brickworks.

 I think its true, he certainly believed it